Using Decoupled Features for Photo-realistic Style Transfer: The Nested Normalization (NeN) method for deterministic decoupling of features

 \subsection{Method's foundations}

 Let $\S$ be a set of $M$ given {\em features}, i.e., some differentiable real functions $f_j: D_\S \subset \R^N\rightarrow \R$.
 In our case, they are applied to discretized images, that we reorder as vectors $\xv\in \R^N$.
 For convenience, we will also use $\fv(\xv)\in\R^M$ to denote the ordered features, arranged in a vector in the feature domain in $\R^M$.
 Thus, $\fv:D_\S \subset\R^N\rightarrow\R^M$ is a lossy mapping (typically $M<<N$) representing the feature extraction applied to the images.
-In addition to being differentiable, we will make the following assumptions on the given features~\cite{Arxiv2022}: \begin{enumerate} \item{$f_j(\xv) = \frac{1}{N}\sum_{n=1}^{N}{\left[\mv_j(\xv)\right]_n}$, where $\mv_j(\xv)$ represents any shift-invariant or shift-equivariant mapping.
-This gives to these features the character of global, playing the role of sample statistics of the analyzed image.} \item{Features are not trivially coupled, i.e., no non-trivial function of them is a constant.} \item{Their gradients are vector fields jointly fulfilling the Frobenius condition, which allows defining integral submanifolds (that we term {\em invariance submanifolds}) whose tangent planes are the linear span of the features' gradients, at each point~\cite[Chapter 6]{Spivak}}. \item{All local extrema (maxima and minima) of the $f_j$'s are also global extrema.} \end{enumerate} Under the previous assumptions we define a normalization operation $\hat x_{\S}(\xv;\vv^{ref}):\R^N\rightarrow\R^N$, where $\vv^{ref}$ is an $M$-dimensional vector of algebraically compatible {\em reference values} for the features, such that: \begin{enumerate} \item{$\fv(\hat x_\S(\xv;\vv^{ref})) = \vv^{ref},\forall \xv \in D_\S$} \item{$\hat x_\S(\xv;\vv^{ref})$ is obtained by moving along {\em any} trajectory on the invariance submanifold ${\cal I_\S(\xv)}$ whose tangent plane is locally defined by the gradients $\nabla f_i(\xv)$, with the only two requirements of (i) taking the right sign direction for each gradient, and (ii) stopping where condition 1. holds.} \end{enumerate} For being able to apply such normalization we are forced to assume that neither $\xv$ is a critical point nor the {\em reference manifold} ${\cal R}_\S(\vv^{ref}) = \fv^{-1}(\vv^{ref})$ has critical points for the features in $\S$.
-If, in addition to previous conditions and assumptions, the aggregated basins of attraction of saddle points of the features in $\S$ have a lower-than-$N$ dimension, then adding a tiny (infinitesimal, ideally) random perturbation $\epsilon$ to an arbitrary input vector $\xv_0$ (we set $\xv = \xv_0 + \epsilon$) we take it out from any possible basin of attraction of a saddle, with probability one.
+In addition to being differentiable, we will make the following assumptions on the given features~\cite{Arxiv2022}: \begin{enumerate} \item{$f_j(\xv) = \frac{1}{N}\sum_{n=1}^{N}{\left[\mv_j(\xv)\right]_n}$, where $\mv_j(\xv)$ is a shift-invariant or shift-equivariant mapping.
+This gives to these features the character of global, playing the role of sample statistics of the analyzed image.} \item{Features are not trivially coupled, i.e., no non-trivial function of them is a constant.} \item{Their gradients are vector fields jointly fulfilling the Frobenius condition, which allows defining integral submanifolds (that we term {\em invariance submanifolds}) whose tangent planes are the linear span of the features' gradients, at each point~\cite[Chapter 6]{Spivak}}. \item{All local extrema (maxima and minima) of the $f_j$'s are also global extrema.} \item{The aggregated basins of attraction of saddle points of the features in $\S$ have a lower-than-$N$ dimension.} \end{enumerate} Under the previous assumptions we define a normalization operation $\hat x_{\S}(\xv;\vv^{ref}):\R^N\rightarrow\R^N$, where $\vv^{ref}$ is an $M$-dimensional vector of algebraically compatible {\em reference values} for the features, such that: \begin{enumerate} \item{$\fv(\hat x_\S(\xv;\vv^{ref})) = \vv^{ref},\forall \xv \in D_\S$} \item{$\hat x_\S(\xv;\vv^{ref})$ is obtained by moving along {\em any} trajectory on the invariance submanifold ${\cal I_\S(\xv)}$ whose tangent plane is locally defined by the gradients $\nabla f_i(\xv)$, with the only two requirements of (i) taking the right sign direction for each gradient, and (ii) stopping where condition 1. holds.} \end{enumerate} For being able to apply such normalization we are forced to assume that neither $\xv$ is a critical point nor the {\em reference manifold} ${\cal R}_\S(\vv^{ref}) = \fv^{-1}(\vv^{ref})$ has critical points for the features in $\S$.
+Because of assumption number 5. above, adding a tiny (infinitesimal, ideally) random perturbation $\epsilon$ to an arbitrary input vector $\xv_0$ (we set $\xv = \xv_0 + \epsilon$) takes it out from any possible basin of attraction of a saddle, with probability one.
 Then, under previous conditions, first, $\hat x_\S(\xv;\vv^{ref})$ exists and is unique in its connected domain; and, second, $\hat g(\xv) = g(\hat x_\S(\xv;\vv^{ref}))$ is decoupled from all features in $\S$, where $g(\xv)$ is any differentiable function non-trivially-coupled with the given features (see~\cite{Arxiv2022} for a proof).
 More formally, we can write:

 where $D'_\S$ represents the common domain of the features in $\S$, $D_\S$, after the critical points and the basins of attraction of the saddle points have been removed from that domain (the latter through the ``perturbation trick" explained above), and the solution of Eq.~\eqref{eq:normalization} is obtained in the connected domain where $\xv$ belongs.